Julian Dunkerton

 Julian Marc Dunkerton (born March 1965) is a British businessman, and the co-founder of the fashion label Superdry.

 Early life

 Dunkerton's father Ivor and stepmother Susie founded and ran Dunkertons Organic Cider.
 Dunkerton moved to Herefordshire from London at the age of 14.

 He was educated at Ibstock Place School, London, Orleans Park School, Twickenham, from 11 to 14, and then the Minster School, Herefordshire.

 Career

-At the age of 19, Dunkerton, along with his then business partner Ian Hibbs, founded the fashion retail chain Cult Clothing Co with a £2,000 loan.
+At the age of 19, Dunkerton, along with his business partner Ian Hibbs, founded the fashion retail chain Cult Clothing Co with a £2,000 loan.

-In 2014, Dunkerton took control of his family's cider company, and brought in business partner Jeremy Benson (aka Bean), to work alongside his father Ivor, developing his palate and learning the craft of organic cider and perry making.
-In 2016, Dunkertons Organic Cider was moved from Herefordshire to a brand new cidery at the 250-acre Dowdeswell Park, near Cheltenham in Gloucestershire.
+In 2014, Dunkerton took control of his family's cider company.
+In 2016, Dunkertons Organic Cider was moved from Herefordshire to a new cidery at Dowdeswell Park, near Cheltenham in Gloucestershire.